CollaboRateMgmt/CollaboRate/README.md

 It is under discussion with my present organization.

 # Why the name 'CollaboRate'?
 This process and tool allows the most number of people possible, to work on the same project at the same time.
 It allows people to work over the internet with each other.
 It does so by ending complexity and security concerns.
 So it maximizes the power of collaboration.
-It also allows people to *rate* (appraise) each other's contributions.
+It also allows people to *rate* (appraise) each other's contributions, especially if the project's task tracker is accessible to all the people.
 The rating is accurate, fair and transparent.
 Hence the name 'CollaboRate'.

 # Questions?
 We try to keep this document as clear and complete as possible.
 Yet you might have questions.
 Based on discussions with various people, we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
 If your question is still not answered, please contact us at the email address given above.